Our Flower Gardens Can Save the Bees

 Honeybee working on a Coyote Mint flower

-And with a few conscientious additions to our flower gardens we can provide the habitat they need so we can significantly contribute to saving the bees and other pollinators.
+Many of the flowers we plant for cutting can double as food for bees and other pollinators.
+And with a few thoughtful additions to our flower gardens we can provide the habitat they need so we can significantly help to save the bees and other pollinators.
+In fact it’s vital we do this.

 Little native bee on an Alstroemeria flower